 Some things are better separate

-Whether you’re divorced or still married, the key is to stay on top of your payments and in good standing with your student loans.
+Whether you’re divorced or still married, stay on top of your payments and remain in good standing with your student loans.

-Did you know spousal consolidation loans was an option?
+Did you know spousal consolidation loans were an option?
 Is it something you and your spouse have considered?